 What is the deadline to submit HRA claims?

-If your HRA doesn’t allow for annual rollover, you’ll need to make sure you submit your expenses for reimbursement in time before the end of the plan year.
+If your HRA doesn’t allow for annual rollover, you’ll need to submit your medical expenses for reimbursement before the end of the plan year.

 Generally speaking, eligible employees can submit expenses for reimbursement anytime during the benefit year.
 For example, if the benefit year begins in January and ends in December, employees can submit expenses through the end of December.

-Again, don’t forget to check with your HRA administrator to get the details of your specific HRA plan.
+Again, don’t forget to check with your HRA administrator to get the details of your specific HRA coverage plan, including any annual limits.

 What can I spend my HRA money on?

-While you may not be feeling under the weather right now, stocking up on the things you need when you do get sick is the perfect way to use up any extra HRA funds you have before they expire.
+While you may not feel under the weather right now, stocking up on the things you need when you get sick is the perfect way to use up any extra HRA funds you have before they expire.

-A few items that are good to have on hand that are HRA-eligible include:
+A few over-the-counter medicines that are HRA-eligible include:

 - Aspirin or other pain relievers